Leave Website

 What can someone expect during a first meeting with a GVSC?

-When someone meets with a GVSC for the first time, we will provide an overview of the role, available support and services, as well as GVSC confidentiality and its limitations.
+When someone meets with a GVSC for the first time, we will provide an overview of our role, available support and services, and our confidentiality.
 From there, individuals may choose what they want to discuss or share.
-The GVSC can answer questions, listen to concerns, identify options, and connect individuals with resources of interest.
-It's okay if individuals are unsure of what they need and want to learn more about available support.
-At the end of the meeting, the GVSC can work with the individual to determine any helpful next steps or follow-up.
+We can answer questions, listen to concerns, identify options, and connect individuals with resources of interest.
+It’s okay if individuals are unsure of what they need.
+At the end of the meeting, the GVSC will offer any potential next steps or follow-up.

-• Direct or indirect experiences of gender-based violence or harassment
+• Direct or indirect experiences of harassment, sexual assault, interpersonal violence, and stalking

-• The impact of these experiences, both past and present
+• Impact of experiences, both past and present

-• The neurobiology of trauma and common trauma responses
+• Neurobiology of trauma and common trauma responses

 • Strategies for coping, healing, and self-care